What is a Therapy Dog?

 Additional Requirements for the test: Dogs must wear a well fitted Buckle collars made of leather, fabric or chain.
 Owners should bring their dog’s brush or comb to testing.
 Handlers may encouragement and praise throughout the test.
 Food treats and toys of any kind are not permitted.
 Reasons for immediate dismissal from the test include; defecating or urinating during testing, growling, snapping, biting, or any such attempts.

-Misty Pines offers the TDI test several times per year.
+Misty Pines offers the TD test several times per year.